-This is everything you love in a traditional tres leches ("three milks") cake-it's sweet, creamy and custardy-but with an impressive new look and shape, because it's baked in a tube pan.
+This classic Latin American dessert is sweet, creamy and custardy — but with a new look and shape, because it's baked in a tube pan.
+Here, we top it with a whipped meringue frosting.
 If you have leftover cake, be sure to refrigerate it on a rimmed plate, as some of the sweet milk mixture will run out of the cake and puddle on the plate.
 The next day, just spoon some over the cake slices.

 A 10-inch tube pan (not the kind with a removable bottom), a long skewer